-- Co-ordinate the Business Continuity Management process within their own Department. - Each champion should hold regular meetings with the Service Area business leads and plan writers to ensure that agreed resilience actions are being developed.

-- Oversee regular training and exercising of both Department and Service Area Business Continuity plans. - Ensure that best practice is developed and shared. - Act as a focal point for advice and information. - Collate copies of all plans for inclusion in the Department Response and Recovery plan folder. - Develop and produce the Departmental Business Continuity Plan in conjunction with the Department Business Continuity team. - Ensure that the Service Area plans are consistent and 'fit for purpose', and that all Service Areas have a BCM plan and team. - Ensure that the Department plans are consistent and 'fit for purpose', and that all Departments have a BCM plan and team. - Assist in the development and maintenance of the Corporate Plan. - Consider requests for funding from Service business leads (using template 9 from the corporate service area business continuity procedures) and submit these for consideration at DMT meetings.
+- Assist senior management to co-ordinate the Business Continuity Management process within their own Directorate, ensuring that all service areas are listed on the BCMS. - Add services areas and plan writers as required to the BCMS. - Supported by the SRG representative, hold regular meetings with the Service Area business leads and plan writers to ensure that agreed resilience actions are being developed. - In conjunction with their SRG representative, oversee regular training and exercising of both Directorate Response Plan and Service Area Business Continuity plans. - Ensure that Business Continuity best practice is developed and shared within their directorate. - Act as a focal point for Business Continuity advice and information. - Assist in the development and maintenance of the Directorate Response Plan in conjunction with the Directorate Business Continuity team and Emergency Planning team. - Approve the Service Area plans on the BCMS, as requested by Service Area plan writers. - Assist in the development and maintenance of the Corporate BC Plan.

-Meetings will be held usually every 3 months, but may be convened more or less regularly as needed.